 (a) Number of highly qualified faculty members.

-(b) Quality of core academic curriculum at the masters and doctoral levels as evaluated by how up-to-date and educationally sound it is.
+(b) Quality of core academic curriculum at the bachelors, masters and doctoral levels as evaluated by how up-to-date and educationally sound it is.

 (c) The range and diversity of electives consistently offered in different disciplines.

 (d) Quality of masters/doctoral level thesis/dissertation guidance as evaluated through feedback from peers.
 This will implicitly depend upon the infrastructural, personnel and monetary support provided to pursue research and development activities (I will list this as a parameter when I address the research aspect of our mandate) as well as the amount of time faculty members are able to devote towards their own research and scholarship as well as in guiding their students.

 (e) Books written by faculty members (both at the technical level and those directed at the general audience) that receive national and global recognition.
 It is imperative in my opinion that we work towards publishing world class text and reference books that are comparable to those published by academics world wide.
 I feel this will have a direct bearing on the psychology students carry when they graduate from our institutes.
 If they feel that world class books are being written only by authors in other countries, then we cannot blame them for feeling that world class research also happens in other parts of the world.
 If we want the best of our students to consistently look at opportunities for higher studies within the country, they should be able to walk into a book store, pick up books by Indian authors, place it next to those in the same subject by foreign authors and think : "Yes, our books are as good as or better than theirs."

 2) The extent to which graduates in different disciplines either opt for higher studies or undertake careers in their core and allied areas.